 2a.
 Choose where to store user data

 Form entries can be viewed by going to Formidable → Entries.
 This works for a regular contact form.
-For forms built to receive membership applications, document uploads, articles, job postings, etc, it is necessary to store entires (or user data) separately.
+For forms built to receive membership applications, document uploads, articles, job applications, etc, it is necessary to store entires (or user data) separately.

 Before we go any further, it’s time to decide which plugin you’ll be using to display the Formidable Forms entries on your website.
 This affects how you store the user data in the back end.
 The options are: